 Students enrolled in the hybrid version of Master's Degree Programs will participate in their courses both online and on-campus.
 Students will have access to their online courses via the student portal where students participate in online discussions and submit course assignments.
-Students in this format are required to participate in weekly online discussion boards and submit all assignments on the portal.
+Students participating in this format are required to take part in weekly online discussion boards and submit all assignments on the portal.
+Online academic work is organized by quarters, each of which is eleven (11) weeks in length.
+Seven days will elapse between the institution's receipt of student lessons, projects, or dissertations and the institution's mailing of its response or evaluation.

-The online portion of the hybrid format, and related tutorials are accessible via the University's student portal: https://merituniv.populiweb.com/.
+The online portion of the hybrid format and related tutorials are accessible via the university's student portal: https://merituniv.populiweb.com/.
 The portal is accessible to students using a username and a password, which is distributed during New Student Orientation.